-Unless you want to forego the debt, steps will need to be taken to either protect your rights in relation to the debt, and/or proceed to recover the debt.
+Unless you want to forego the debt, steps will need to be taken to protect your rights in relation to the debt, and/or proceed to recover the debt.

 There is a filing fee payable to the Court for the issue of the Statement of Claim.
 This fee varies from Court to Court and generally is increased annually.
-The Court Rules allow for your lawyer to claim a set fee for the preparation and filing of the Statement of Claim by your lawyer.
+The Court Rules allow for you to include a claim for a set fee for the preparation and filing of the Statement of Claim by your lawyer.